Got a hot, sunny and dry spot?

 First, they pick a sunny spot, typically near the street, sidewalk or drive way.
 The concrete makes the soil hotter and drier, which they love.
 If you have a sprinkler system, you might see them where the heads don’t cover well enough.
 Checking your system regularly for proper coverage and applying enough water is important to preventing chinch bugs.
 You will never see chinch bugs in a shady, moist or well irrigated area.
+You can check this out for installation of egress windows by a professional at Seepageseal and crawlspace solutions.
 Whether you have a sprinkler system or not, stay on top of those hot spots.

 What’s on the menu?